ivanrodriguez01/Data-Collection-and-Analysis-of-Traffic-Patterns.py/README.md

 I want to combine my Transportation and Highway Degree, with Data Science.

 I'll start looking for traffic data in the US, I'm focused to get the data in the East Coast.
 I'll be using Python, Pandas, Numpy, Matplotlib, Seaborn, and other libraries to get the data,

 ## Getting Started

 ### Prerequisites

-You'll need to install the following libraries:
+I need to install the following libraries:

 ```
 pip install pandas